 Find answers to your questions about electric car range…

 The range of electric cars varies considerably depending on the size of the battery.
-Plug-in hybrids will commonly have a pure electric range of 15-30 miles before transferring to running on the petrol or diesel engine.
+The latest plug-in hybrids will commonly have a pure electric range of 20-50 miles before transferring to running on the petrol or diesel engine.
 Modern pure electric cars can achieve ranges of 100-400 miles before requiring recharging.

 The new WLTP energy consumption figures are more accurate and give a good idea of real-world summer ranges, but be aware that electric cars use more power in winter if the heating is on, so always check the winter range is sufficient.
 Most manufacturers provide real-world range estimates, in addition to the official WLTP range that they are required to publish, to give you a better idea of the range in different conditions and speeds.